 - And skin conditions such as psoriasis, eczema, and so on.

-Applying honey at least once a day, patting the skin and then washing it off with warm water and then applying a moisturizer will increase blood flow to the cells of the skin and contributes to increased moisture retention.
-Honey has the property to tighten sooth and moisten the skin, it has anti-oxidants and it also has anti-microbial properties, and this trick really works.
+Applying honey at least once a day, patting the skin and then washing it off with warm water, and then applying a moisturizer will increase blood flow to the cells of the skin and contributes to increased moisture retention.
+Honey has the property to tighten soothe and moisten the skin, it has anti-oxidants and it also has anti-microbial properties, and this trick really works.

 Sea salt has many minerals which have healing properties.
 Adding a cup of sea salt to one tub of water and soaking the problem areas in this solution for about twenty minutes would repair the damaged skin and make it smooth.

-Oils such as olive oil, jojoba oil, coconut oil, almond oil, etc. have essential vitamins, minerals, and fatty acids and they do act as lubricators that will help lock the moisture from escaping, thus avoiding dry skin.
-These oils would be more effective when applied immediately after taking a shower with slightly wet skin to trap moisture in and slow down the process of drying of skin.
+Oils such as olive oil, jojoba oil, coconut oil, almond oil, etc. have essential vitamins, minerals, and fatty acids.
+They do act as lubricators that will help lock the moisture from escaping, thus avoiding dry skin.
+These oils would be more effective when applied immediately after taking a shower with slightly wet skin to trap moisture and slow down the process of drying the skin.

-Lactic acid will exfoliate the skin and it allows maintaining the right pH levels of skin.
+Lactic acid will exfoliate the skin and it allows for maintaining the right pH levels for the skin.
 It is also anti-inflammatory, which means that it reduces the burning sensation you get with dry skin.
 Milk will increase the moisture retention ability of the skin and helps lighten the skin complexion too.

 The petroleum jelly will act as a protective barrier on the skin, thereby maintaining the required hydration levels and preventing dry skin.
 Baby products, in this case, are recommended as they remain effective for a longer period of time.

 Oatmeal has anti-oxidants and anti-inflammatory properties.
 This helps to soothe the irritation caused by dry skin and relieves itching.
 Take 2 tablespoons oatmeal and add milk cream to it, apply this mixture to the affected area and leave it for 20 minutes.
 Wash it off with lukewarm water to reap the maximum benefits.